UCLALibrary/packer-samvera/README.md

     https://app.vagrantup.com/ksclarke/boxes/samvera-hyrax

-The steps to do that are pretty simple:
+The steps to do that are pretty simple (you might want to create a new directory to do them in):

     vagrant box add ksclarke/samvera-hyrax
     vagrant init